 Posts filed under “Legal”

-Southern California home sales rose 51 percent in December as a surge in foreclosures pushed prices of single-family houses and condominiums down from a…Read More
+You need only two things to fix the housing crisis: Readily available consumer credit, and lower real estate prices.
+The second part of that equation is being helped along by Foreclosures: Southern California home sales rose 51 percent in December as a surge in foreclosures pushed prices of single-family houses and condominiums down from a…Read More

 In September, I mentioned that my internet provider, Optimum OnLine by Cable Vision, was hijacking my typos and searches via their DNS Redirect.
 The company line is that this is a form of search assistance — but that’s transparent bullshit.
 I didn’t ask for search, and I know how to use Google.
 Besides, this defeats…Read More